 Kenneth G. C. Newport, D.Phil.
 (Oxon)

-Pro Vice-Chancellor (Research and Academic Development) and Professor of Christian Thought, Liverpool Hope University.
+Pro Vice-Chancellor (Research and Academic Development) and Dean of Education, Liverpool Hope University.

 A priest in the Church of England, Dr Newport has published widely in a number of areas, and has a particular interest in early Methodism (especially the life, literature, theology, and legacy of Charles Wesley) and in millennialism.
 He is currently editing the letters of Charles Wesley.
 Professor Newport gave the 2007 MWRC Annual Lecture titled: 'Recovering Charles Wesley's Voice: Achievements, Opportunities and Obstacles.'